DrPAHAN/24940/kryuk/getopt/README.md

 # Getopt Program

-A Linux program that handles various system options using getopt(3C).
-Implements all required functions with a modern approach to error handling and modular architecture.
+A Solaris program that handles various system options using getopt(3C).
+Implements all required functions with modern GCC features, comprehensive error handling, and modular architecture.

 ## Compilation